 History of stereotactic surgery in India

-In 1940, pioneers like Chintan Nambiar performed 74 cases of chemopallidotomy using free hand stereotactic technique.
-In 1949 Jacob Chandy and Baldev Singh established the first neurosurgical centre at Christian Medical College (CMC), Vellore in Tamilnadu.
-In 1950’s V. Balasubramaniam and B. Ramamurthi performed pallidal lesioning with inflatable balloon and alcohol.
+In 1940, pioneers like Chintan Nambiar had performed 74 cases of chemopallidotomy using the free hand stereotactic technique.
+In 1949, Jacob Chandy and Baldev Singh were established the first neurosurgical centre at Christian Medical College (CMC), Vellore in Tamilnadu.
+In 1950’s, V. Balasubramaniam and B. Ramamurthi performed the pallidal lesioning with inflatable balloon and alcohol.

-The Stereotactic Radiosurgery was first introduced in India at the Apollo Hospital, Chennai using Linac X-knife system.
-Gamma knife was introduced at Hinduja Hospital, Mumbai in 1997.
+The Stereotactic Radiosurgery was first introduced in India at the Apollo Hospital, Chennai using the Linac X-knife system.
+Gamma knife was first introduced at Hinduja Hospital, Mumbai in 1997.

 In Mumbai, Dr Paresh Doshi (Jaslok Hospital, Mumbai) has performed surgery for Parkinson’s disease.
 Initially he started with GPi lesioning and later switched to STN-DBS surgery.